 I wrote a blog this week for Gambit, the New Orleans weekly paper, about the “Summer of Love,” about heartbreak and true love, revealing probably way too much of our personal lives, and yet blending easily into the universal.

 “After all,” wrote one reader, “who hasn’t felt this way before?”

-(read “Summer of Love” here
+(read “Summer of Love” here, if you dare)

 The experience of writing the story left me sentimental and romantic, both appropriate feelings for a ‘glowing’ southern gal (that’s right, the rumor is true; we don’t sweat), as I recall my New Orleans cousin, when she fainted on the dance floor in the middle of her August wedding reception,